pxflux/px-web/README.md

  fullName: String
  image: Attachment
  */
-role: String - One of the predifined options.
+role: String // One of the predefined options.
 ```
 _The role options depend on the context where Contributor type is used (inside Artwork, Iteration, Account etc.)_